profile-sh/docs/projects/gh_workflows_project.md

 date: 18-11-2024
 ---

 Software development involves several steps (installation, development, build, and deploy) that are repeated forever.
 GitHub workflows are a way to automate the software development cycle.
-This project is an example focused walk through of  GitHub workflows and actions.
-We will create and use several workflows, reusable-workflows, and composite actions to understand the GitHub workflow syntax.
+In this project, we will create and use several workflows, reusable-workflows, and composite actions to understand the GitHub workflow syntax.
 Visit [GitHub workflows and actions](https://docs.github.com/en/actions) for further help.

 ## 1. Workflow setup